Skip to main content

 Focus on students’ interests

-Find ways to incorporate your students’ interests into questions, tasks and activities.
-You could pose questions in the context of their interests, so they are more engaged.
+Find ways to incorporate your students’ interests into questions, tasks, and activities.
+You could pose questions in the context of their favourite movies, games, or hobbies, so they are more engaged.
 This way, they’re more interested in the tasks you’re setting them because it’s relatable.

 Group work tasks

 Group work is one of the most engaging activities for students.
 Whether working in pairs or small groups, it’s an excellent opportunity to let students work with peers to complete tasks.
-It can help build students’ confidence and engage them by working collaboratively.
+It can help build students’ confidence and improve communication and collaboration skills.
+Here are some ideas for group work tasks that you could use:

 Use a variety of resources

 There are so many resources out there.
-Video, audio and more!
+Video, audio, interactive apps, and more!
 These are fantastic ways to vary students’ learning so they’re constantly engaged by the different teaching and learning methods.

 Initiative Exercises